Jacob Devaney has written an excellent article on stress and how it will be effectively released from the body.

 2. Find people who understand you (e.g. family members, friends, classmates, or school counsellors).
 Social support is one of the most effective ways of coping stress.

 3. Learn to laugh.
 Laughing is the most effective medicine.

-Previous scientific studies had found that laughing promotes positive well-being and healthy body.
-Good news is it’s free!
+Previous scientific studies had found that laughing promotes positive well-being and a healthy body.
+The good news is it’s free!

 5. Relax.
-Too much of good thing is bad thing.
+Too much of a good thing is a bad thing.
 You’re not a robot.
 Your body needs time to recover all the energy that you spent.